Aryans1729/Linkedin-Landing-page-Material-UI/README.md

-THIS LINKEDIN-LANDING-PAGE IS DEPLOYED AT : https://linkedin-landing-page.netlify.app/
+THIS RESPONSIVE LINKEDIN-LANDING-PAGE IS DEPLOYED AT : https://linkedin-landing-page.netlify.app/ YOU CAN CHANGE THE MAODE AS OF LIKE DARK OR LIGHT MODE .
+USED DIFFERENT MUI COMPONENTS AND ICONS TO BUILD THIS LANDING PAGE.

 # Getting Started with Create React App